robosuite: A Modular Simulation Framework and Benchmark for Robot Learning: Abstract

 \section{Abstract}

 \projectName{} is a simulation framework for robot learning powered by the MuJoCo physics engine.
 It offers a modular design for creating robotic tasks as well as a suite of benchmark environments for reproducible research.
-This paper discusses the key system modules and the benchmark environments of our new release \projectName{} v1.0.
+This paper discusses the key system modules and the benchmark environments of our new release \projectName{} v1.5.
+For the latest updates on \projectName{}, please visit our project website.